woodyhayday/project-pages/readme.txt

 With 2.0 I've brought the core of this plugin back to life and up to date.
 Since I first wrote this (7y ago), WordPress and it's ecosystem has evolved a fair bit.
 If there are any particular ideas/plugins/themes you want supported, I'm open to feature requests, which I'll do my best to roll in, where it'll benefit lots of people.

+= Can I customise statuses? =

+Yes, in the [PRO version](https://projectpages.io/pro) you can customise statuses for your projects.

 = How do I give feedback? =

 Please use the [support forum](https://wordpress.org/support/plugin/project-pages/) or one of the feedback forms built into the plugin.